LyteNetworkIO/JunoShips/README.md

 Monetized game of Battleships on the blockchain.

-Credit to Ania Kubow, codeSTACKr, and Web Dev Simplified for [https://github.com/kubowania/battleships](their Battleships game) from which Junoships is derived.
+Credit to Ania Kubow, codeSTACKr, and Web Dev Simplified for [their Battleships game](https://github.com/kubowania/battleships) from which Junoships is derived.

 This game's debut was on a "big block" Bitcoin fork.